 Professor, Department of English

 His research interests include folk arts, material culture, ethnicity, occupational folk culture, and cultural economic development, and cultural heritage policy.
 As a Professor in the English Department at MSU, he teaches courses in folklife, material folk culture, and museum studies.
-He currently serves Chairperson of the Board of the Board of Trustees for the American Folklife Center of the Library of Congress; and Past President of the American Folklore Society.
+He currently serves as Chairperson of the Board of the Board of Trustees for the American Folklife Center of the Library of Congress; and Past President of the American Folklore Society, Chair of the Advisory Council, Smithsonian Center for Foklife and Culture, Chair of the Michigan Council for the Arts and Cultural Affairs, Vice-Chair of the Michigan Humanities Council, and President of the Michigan Museums Association.
 He also is an advisor to the Nelson Mandela Museum in Mthatha, South Africa and an advisor for the development of the new Ahmed Kathrada Foundation Museum Center on Non-Racialism in Lenasia, South Africa.
-He has served as an advisor to the development of the National Cultural Center in Bangkok, Thailand and the National Heritage & Cultural Studies Center at the University of Fort Hare, Alice, South Africa.
+He has served as an advisor to the development of the Nokomis Learning Center, Okemos, MI, National Cultural Center in Bangkok, Thailand and the National Heritage & Cultural Studies Center at the University of Fort Hare, Alice, South Africa.

 He has served as Chairperson of the Fund for Folk Culture in Austin, Texas, Chairperson of the Advisory Committee of the Smithsonian Center for Folklife and Cultural Heritage in Washington, D.C., President of the Michigan Museums Association; Chairperson of the Michigan Council for the Arts and Cultural Affairs; and Vice Chairperson of the Michigan Humanities Council.
 He serves as a senior reviewer for the Accreditation Program of the American Association of Museum.